10up/eight-day-week/readme.txt

 4. The Issue Statuses category page.
 5. The Publications category page.
 6. The Article Status category page.
+7. The Users list table, showing the "Change print role to..." dropdown and "Print Role" column.
-7. A sample article XML export for InDesign.
+8. A sample article XML export for InDesign.

 == Changelog ==